Surnames by country: Georgia

-In Georgian, the surname is not normally used as the polite form of address; instead, the given name is used together with a title.
-For instance, Nikoloz Kartvelishvili is politely addressed as bat'ono Nikoloz "My Lord.
-Nikoloz".
+In Georgian, the surname is not normally used as the polite form of address; instead, the given name is used together with a title in the vocative case, denoted by -o.
+For instance, Nikoloz Kartvelishvili is politely addressed as bat'ono Nikoloz: "Sir (literally master of a feudal manor) Nikoloz".
+Women are addressed politely as kalbat'ono, literally "woman-master".

 Greece and Cyprus

 Greek surnames are most commonly patronymics.
 Occupation, characteristic, or ethnic background and location/origin-based surnames names also occur; they are sometimes supplemented by nicknames.

 Commonly, Greek male surnames end in -s, which is the common ending for Greek masculine proper nouns in the nominative case.
 Exceptionally, some end in -ou, indicating the genitive case of this proper noun for patronymic reasons.

 Although surnames are static today, dynamic and changing patronym usage survives in middle names in Greece where the genitive of the father's first name is commonly the middle name.

 Because of their codification in the Modern Greek state, surnames have Katharevousa forms even though Katharevousa is no longer the official standard.
 Thus, the Ancient Greek name Eleutherios forms the Modern Greek proper name Lefteris, and former vernacular practice (prefixing the surname to the proper name) was to call John Eleutherios Leftero-giannis.

 Modern practice is to call the same person Giannis Eleftheriou: the proper name is vernacular (and not Ioannis), but the surname is an archaic genitive.
 However, children are almost always baptised with the archaic form of the name so in official matters, the child will be referred to as Ioannis Eleftheriou and not Giannis Eleftheriou.

 Female surnames are most often in the Katharevousa genitive case of a male name.
 This is an innovation of the Modern Greek state; Byzantine practice was to form a feminine counterpart of the male surname (e.g. masculine Palaiologos, Byzantine feminine Palaiologina, Modern feminine Palaiologou).